-Mississippi Corporate Bylaws Template
+Mississippi Corporate Bylaws

 The Mississippi corporate bylaws consist of shareholder approved and director passed regulations and corporate policies.
 Generally, it is recommended that the incorporators or the board of directors authorize a formal set of bylaws to govern the corporation during the initial board meeting.

-Last updated October 20th, 2024
+Last updated December 6th, 2024

 The Mississippi corporate bylaws consist of shareholder approved and director passed regulations and corporate policies.
 Generally, it is recommended that the incorporators or the board of directors authorize a formal set of bylaws to govern the corporation during the initial board meeting.